 - Drink at least eight glasses of pure water daily

 - Eat a clean, balanced diet that avoids processed and fast foods.

-- Include omega-3 fatty acids in your diet, as they can boost the natural oils in your skin.
+- Include omega-3 fatty acids in your diet through food and supplements, as they can boost the natural oils in your skin.
 Tuna, salmon, walnuts, flaxseed, and chia seeds are good sources

 - Use a gentle, natural cleansers on your face.
 Never use soap, especially deodorant soap.